-5 Keys to Getting Your Home Sold
+🗝Keys to Getting Your Home Sold

-1. Price Realistically
+🔖1.
+Price Your Home Realistically

 - The biggest issue is that even if a buyer happens to fall in love with your overpriced home and agree to pay your asking price, the chances are great that the home won’t appraise for the amount you want.
 You’ll have to renegotiate anyway, or risk losing the buyer.

-3. Photos & Video
+🎥3.
+Photos & Video

-When buyers are looking online, as 90% to 92% of them do, they want to see photos, lots of photos.
-Statistics show that the more photos you present in your online marketing (MLS and various websites) the higher your chances of getting a buyer to see the home.
+When buyers are looking online, as more than 92% of them do, they want to see photos, lots of photos.
+Statistics show that the more photos you present in your online marketing (MLS and various real estate websites) the higher your chances of getting a buyer to see the home.

 🌐5.
-Spread a Wide Net
+Spread a Wide Marketing Net

 In this day and age, buyers come from everywhere.
 Trulia, Zillow, Craigslist, Realtor.com, broker’s websites and agent’s personal website, and numerous sites with real estate search tools… we have a list of more than 50 real estate specific websites which we use to promote our listings.
 One of the keys to getting your home sold after all the preparation is done, is to get buyers into your home.
 You can’t sell it if people don’t see it.